buddha-dharma/buddhism/README.md

 - [buddhistelibrary](http://www.buddhistelibrary.org/en/index.php?lang=english)
 ### Books
 - Art of Happiness
-- What the buddha taught
+- What the buddha taught - Walpoa Rahula
 - Mastering the Core Teachings of the Buddha
 - The Mind Illuminated
 - The Joy of Living - Yongey Mingyur Rinpoche, Eric Swanson